thewhiteh4t/seeker/README.md

 ```
 ssh -R 80:localhost:8080 nokey@localhost.run
 ```
-as an alterntive to ngrok
+as an alternative to ngrok

 ## Demo